Call of Duty: Call of Duty: Modern Warfare 2: Force Recon

-Call of Duty: Modern Warfare 2: Force Recon is the J2ME mobile version of Modern Warfare 2.
-Developed by Glu Mobile, the game takes place after 5 years Modern Warfare in Mexico.
+Call of Duty: Modern Warfare 2: Force Recon is the J2ME mobile spin-off of Modern Warfare 2.
+Developed by Glu Mobile, the game takes place in Mexico five years after Modern Warfare.

-Call of Duty: Zombies and Zombies 2
+Call of Duty: World at War – Zombies

 Call of Duty: World at War – Zombies is a first-person shooter video game developed by Ideaworks Game Studio and published by Activision for iOS.
 It is a spin-off of the Call of Duty series and based on the "Nazi Zombies" mode of Call of Duty: World at War.